sbogucki12/book-page/readme.md

 - Mobile-friendly layout
 - Detailed changelog page for tracking manuscript updates
 - Last update notification on homepage
+- New excerpt page with audio reading option
+- Archive/Earlier Updates button on changelog

 ## Technologies Used